 Method of use: This covers the use of the drug to treat a disease.
-This type of patent claims generally not allowed in India but in few cases, it may be allowed.
-Remember that not all types of claim are allowed in India.
+This type of patent claim is generally not allowed in India but in a few cases, it may be allowed.
+Remember that not all types of claims are allowed in India.

-Technology Patents: These patents are based on the techniques used to solve specific technology related problems like stabilization, taste masking, increase in the solubility, purification etc.
+Technology Patents: These patents are based on the techniques used to solve specific technology-related problems like stabilization, taste masking, increase in solubility, purification, etc.

-Patent offers technical solution to a technical problem.
-Patent is granted only to those inventions which satisfies certain conditions known as criteria of patentability.
+The patent offers a technical solution to a technical problem.
+The patent is granted only to those inventions which satisfy certain conditions known as criteria of patentability.
 The basic criteria for patentability in India are as follows:

-The India patent law is an excellent patent legislation that is aimed to balance the interests of common man and the inventors.
-It is very important for pharmaceutical companies to obtain patent protection for their products in order to recover the investments.
-It is widely accepted that patents are a fundamental incentive to innovative activities in pharmaceuticals industry, hence it needs to be protected.
-Indian Patent Law is generally supporting the national technological and industrial strategies.
+The Indian patent law is excellent patent legislation that is aimed at balancing the interests of the common man and the inventors.
+It is very important for pharmaceutical companies to obtain patent protection for their products in order to recover their investments.
+It is widely accepted that patents are a fundamental incentive for innovative activities in the pharmaceutical industry, hence it needs to be protected.
+Indian Patent Law is generally supporting national technological and industrial strategies.

 - ‘Draft Manual of Patent Office Practice and Procedure’ is available at http :// www.ipindia.nic.in /writereaddata/Portal/News/505_1_Draft_MANUAL_OF_PATENT_OFFICE_PRACTICE_AND_PROCEDURE_01-03-2019.pdf